Skip to main content

 What is an Author Accepted Manuscript (AAM)?

 An Author Accepted Manuscript is the version of an article after peer review but before publisher typesetting.
 It may sometimes be referred to as the ‘final author version’ or 'post-print' and will typically be a word processed document.
 Most publishers allow accepted manuscripts to be deposited in the institutional repository, BURA, subject to an embargo period.
-An example of an Accepted Manuscript can be found here.
+View an example of an Accepted Manuscript.

 The final published version or publisher PDF cannot normally be deposited in BURA, unless this is permitted by the publisher.
 Publisher permissions can be checked for individual journals using the SHERPA/RoMEO database.